Episcopal Diocese of Colombia: History

 The Episcopal Church in Colombia began as a chaplainship at the service of English-speaking foreigners residing in the country.
-Therefore, pastoral jurisdiction passed successively from the Islas Malvinas, to Jamaica, to British Honduras and finally to Panama.
+Therefore, pastoral jurisdiction passed successively from the Falkland Islands to Jamaica, to British Honduras and finally to Panama.

-It was the missionary White Hocking Stirling, from the Malvinas Islands, who, having been consecrated in 1869 in London, assumed the responsibility of overseeing Colombia pastorally.
-The Malvinas Islands were the only territory on the American continent where an English bishop could legally settle.
+It was the missionary Waite Hockin Stirling, from the Falkland Islands, who, having been consecrated in 1869 in London, assumed the responsibility of overseeing Colombia pastorally.
+The Falkland Islands were the only territory on the American continent where an English bishop could legally settle.
 From such a remote residence, the bishop could hardly visit the missions or chaplaincies of Colombia, but he made use of resident priests in Panama.

-The Rev. James Crack Morris, consecrated bishop on February 5, 1920, was in charge of the missionary district of Panama and the Panama Canal Zone.
+The Rev. James Craik Morris, consecrated bishop on February 5, 1920, was in charge of the missionary district of Panama and the Panama Canal Zone.
 He made his first visit to Colombia in March 1921.
 The financial and labor crisis of the years 1927-1929 decimated the missionary presence, because people were forced to migrate to other places in search of work.
 Bishop Morris died in 1930 and the diocese of Panama was vacant until Bishop Harry Beal was elected and consecrated on January 13, 1937.
 Two years after his consecration, Beal made his first pastoral visit to Colombia, in 1939.

 In 1944 Bishop Beal sent the Rev. George F. Packard to Colombia for a two-week visit.
 The report he gave so motivated the national council of the church that it approved the reopening of work in Colombia in February 1945.
 Everything was prepared for the aggressive missionary plan that would begin that same year.

-In 1946, the Archbishop of Canterbury, Geoffrey Fisher, passed the pastoral care of the churches in Colombia and Ecuador to Bishop Henry Sherrill, president of the Episcopal Church in the United States, who placed the two countries under the pastoral care of Bishop Reginald Heber Gooden (1946-1963).
-The work in Colombia was to grow through Gooden's strategy.
+In 1946, the Archbishop of Canterbury, Geoffrey Fisher, passed the pastoral care of the churches in Colombia and Ecuador to Bishop Henry Sherrill, presiding bishop of the Episcopal Church of the United States, who placed the two countries under the pastoral care of Bishop Reginald Heber Gooden (1946-1963).
+The work in Colombia grew through Gooden's strategy.